iamfonz/PortfolioSite/content/portfolio/neuro-site/index.md

 ---

-My mother-in-law works for [New Mexico Neurology Associates](https://newmexiconeurology.com/).
+My mother-in-law worked for [New Mexico Neurology Associates](https://newmexiconeurology.com/).
 They had been wanting to redo their website for some time.
 Quite frankly, it was old and looked like something from the early 2000's.
 I knew I could produce something better and more modern.

 I built this website using ASP.Net Core for the back end and used Bootstrap 4 with some custom CSS.
 Particularly, I tackled the styling using SASS.
 I had never used it before.
 A web developer friend of mine always touted how amazing SASS was.
 He encouraged me to try it and I'm extremely glad I did.
 It made styling cleaner and easier to manage.
 It was helpful to have everything modular instead of crammed in one big CSS file.

 As I had done so with [The Riddims website](/portfolio/riddims-site), I hosted this on [DigitalOcean](https://m.do.co/c/d2a53e8b19fa).
 Similar setup with a Ubuntu server and Nginx as a reverse proxy.

-I still currently administer the site for them.
-I simply SSH into the server whenever I need to make some updates.
-I own the repo on Github, though it is private.
-I'd be happy to share it upon request to showcase my work and skills to potential employers.
+I no longer administer this website and it has been taken over by another web admin due to differences in the overall business ownership.
+Nonetheless, it was a great learning experience.

 ##### Disclaimer
 The DigitalOcean link above is a referral link.
 Per DigitalOcean,